 There are several resources to which you have access that shed a lot of light on complicated topics such as child support for military divorces.
 You can visit the DFAS website or contact them at 888-DFAS411 with specific questions.
 You also can visit the Administration for Children & Families website and download a copy of the OCSE’s handbook for military families, Helping You with Child Support.

 Talk to a military divorce attorney at Ward Law Firm in Gwinnett County, Georgia for answers to your questions.
 We are able to assist you with any aspect of military divorce, including child support, property division, alimony and custody.
-Contact us today at 770-383-1973 or fill out our online contact form for a free, no-obligation consultation.
+Contact us today at 770-383-1973 or fill out our online contact form for a no-obligation REAL Case Analysis.